Eriochilus: Taxonomy and naming

 The genus Eriochilus was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae.
 The botanical name Eriochilus is derived from the Ancient Greek words ἔριον erion meaning "wool" and χεῖλος cheilos meaning lip referring to the hairy labellum.

 Distribution and habitat

 Ten species of bunny orchids occur in Western Australia where they are found in a range of habitats from areas that are swampy in winter to dry inland woodlands.
 They occur from north of Kalbarri to Israelite Bay on the south coast.
 Three species are found in the south-east of South Australia, including the Eyre Peninsula and Yorke Peninsula.
 Two species are found in Victoria, three in New South Wales.
 Bunny orchids are also found in Queensland and Tasmania.

 Species list

-The following is a list of species recognised by the Australian Plant Census and by Kew Gardens.
+The following is a list of species recognised by Plants of the World Online as of April 2025.